BoltNGroup/RegServ/README.md

 | [whoisd](https://github.com/BoltNGroup/whoisd "whoisd")  | [openprovider/whoisd](https://github.com/openprovider/whoisd "openprovider/whoisd") | Whois Server |

 More projects will be added to the table as they are created.

+## Testing
+If you require a Nominet or CentralNIC Test Registrar Account for testing purposes, please open an issue with your email address and we will create one for you.